-To solve this, an SVM defines the best classification boundary as the one that leaves the most distance between the two classes.
-To do so, it creates a hyperplane for each class.
-Each hyperplane is found using points that are closest to the opposite class, also known as support vectors.
-The goal of the SVM is to find the widest margin or gap between the two classes.
-From there, the decision boundary can be determined as the middle point of the two class hyperplanes (figure 3a).
+To solve this, an SVM defines the best classification boundary as the one that leaves the largest distance between the two classes.
+SVMs are not unique in such an approach.
+Linear Discriminant Analysis for example, would assume the data classes to be distributed according to Multivariate Gaussian distributions and determine the decision boundary as the hyperplane that maximizes the (standardized) distance between means (or Mahalanobbis distance).
+What makes SVMs such a powerful tool in comparison, is that it does not impose assumptions on the data distributions..
+Instead, it seraches for the data points that are closest to the opposite class, known as support vectors.
+The goal of the SVM is to find those support vectors resulting in the widest margin or gap between the two classes.
+The decision boundary then becomesthe middle point of the two class hyperplanes (figure 3a).
 Once the decision boundary is found, any new instance can be classified by looking at its location on the feature space, i.e. on which side of the decision boundary it is located (figure 3b).
-In other words, the SVM learns to perform a classification task by finding the input feature vectors that are closest to the opposing class and using them to establish the optimal decision boundary.
+In other words, the SVM learns to perform a classification task by iteratively testing data points as support vectors and picking those that leave the widest distance between classes, thus finding the optimal decision boundary

 a) b)